 Cocteau hands me a red rose too.
 “Enchanté,” he says.

-And so we begin.
+And so, my fantasy dinner party begins.
 With cocktails of course.

 Absinthe for all!